Mattk70/Chirpity-Electron/README.md

 ## Development setup

-Setting up the project requires <i>Node.js</i>, which we need to install first.

-After that, we can initialize the source directory with:
+Initialize the source directory with:

 ```
 npm init
 ```

-Now, we need to install project dependencoies with:
+Now, install project dependencoies with:

 ```
 npm install --save-dev
 ```

-After that, we can build a windows msi installer with:
+After that,  build a windows msi installer with:

 ```
 npm run export